NeumoNeumo/blog/content/posts/build_docker/index.md

 1. a virtual machine and
 2. an OS to run singularity or docker.

-QEMU is an open-source virtualization solution which supports both software-based acceleration and hardware-based acceleration(requiring `KVM`).
+QEMU is an open-source virtualization solution that supports both software-based acceleration and hardware-based acceleration(requiring `KVM`).
 And it is highly flexible and customizable.
 So I choose QEMU as my virtualization software.